alpersonalwebsite/react/3-Local-State.md

 ```

 ... and, since in this tutorial we are using `create-react-app` you don´t have to worry about wiring up Babel.
 It´s part of the package!

+### Lifting state

+Sometimes, you will have more than one component trying to access to the same "piece of data".
+If you know `redux` or `react context API` (among others) forget them for a moment.
+Think about hard-coded data (as initial properties state) or an user supplying info through a form.
+Yo don´t need to make a long persistence...
+Just share that data between components.

+If there´s no deeply nested need (ComponentA -> ComponentB -> ComponentC -> CompnentD) a good approach would be "host" that state on the nearest parent.